-Daniel Hellmann | Director, choreographer & artistic director
+Daniel Hellmann | Director, performer, composer & artistic director of 3ART3

 As part of his interactive performance Full Service (2014), Hellmann has executed hundreds of services around the world for a corresponding negotiated fee.
 His solo performance Traumboy (2015) on male sex work was selected for Sélection Suisse en Avignon first edition 2016 and for Swiss Selection Edinburgh the new Pro Helvetia’s program for the festival 2019.
-Recently, Daniel Hellmann developed Traumgirl, in collaboration with Anne Welenc - his third production about sexwork, created in august 2019 and performed alternaly with Traumboy during Edimburgh Fringe Festival.
+Daniel Hellmann also developed Traumgirl, in collaboration with Anne Welenc - his third production about sexwork, created in august 2019 and performed alternaly with Traumboy during Edimburgh Fringe Festival.

-Since 2017, Hellmann’s work has increasingly focused on the relationships between humans and other animals.
+Since 2017, Hellmann’s work has increasingly focused on the relationships between humans and animals.
 The music theatre performance Requiem for a piece of meat (2017) was awarded the June Johnson Dance Prize and invited to the Swiss Dance Days 2019 at Vidy Lausanne.

 In addition to his own works, Hellmann has created other pieces in variable artistic collaborations - Untold in coproduction with Les Ballets C. de la B., Nach Lampedusa – Wandererfantasien, about the Swiss asylum system, with Ursina Greuel & Samuel Fried (2014).